Reproductive Aged Population Affected: 9%

 Athletics: Some highly trained female athletes may experience reversible lack of menstruation and ovulation.
 There's no evidence that endurance training leads to male infertility.

 Heat Exposure: Men who take frequent hot showers or whirlpool treatments, and men whose jobs involves high degrees of heat for long periods of time may subject the scrotum to temperatures high enough to temporarily reduce sperm production.

 Tight Clothing: Men's briefs and tight pants have been thought to have the same effect on sperm as heat exposure and hot baths, however there is no scientific evidence for this hypothesis.

 Birth Control: Hormonal methods of birth control can lead to temporary infertility.
 The IUD puts women at risk of PID which can cause infertility, especially among non-monogamous couples.
 As expected, surgical sterilization will usually cause infertility and should be considered permanent.
 Multiple abortions are also linked to impaired fertility.

-- American Society for Reproductive Medicine Excellent resources and FAQs
+- For reproductive news, research and medicine, there's The American Society for Reproductive Medicine